shlomodaari/spinnaker/echo/README.md

 1. a router for events (e.g. a new build is detected by Igorsdf which shouldasdfsd trigger a pipeline)
 2. a scheduler for CRON triggered pipelines.sdfsdf sdf
-The following high level diagram shows how events flow through `echo`:
+The following high level diagram shows how events flow through `sdfecho`:
 ![echo high level architecture](docs/echo.png)

 sdf